 Japan’s southern islands, Chogoku, Shikoku, and Kyushu are home to rural regions where sustained Japanese culture defines the landscape than imperial palaces or shrines.
-With dazzling strips of coastline along the inland sea, creative outposts like Naoshima Island, and the powerful presence of WWII memorials at Hiroshima and Okinawa, the southern islands add a new layer of depth and breadth to the Japanese experience.
+With dazzling strips of coastline along the inland sea, creative outposts like Naoshima Island, and the powerful presence of WWII memorials at Hiroshima and Okinawa, the Japan southern islands add a new layer of depth and breadth to a vacation in Japan.

 Once you’ve absorbed the abundance of creativity at Naoshima, the rugged beauty of Shikoku offers reflective space to wander, explore, and enjoy an authentic Japan where you can find solitude or cheerful company whenever you want it.

 The smaller island chains to the south include numerous natural and historically significant sites.
-Your Ker & Downey consultant can help you determine which of these remote jewels is the perfect fit to complete you Japanese journey.
+Your Ker & Downey consultant can help you determine which of these remote jewels is the perfect fit to complete your vacation in Japan.